-4.13 Spend Authorization Signature (Sapling)
+4.15 Spend Authorization Signature (Sapling and Orchard)

-SpendAuthSig is used in Sapling to prove knowledge of the spending key authorizing spending of an input note.
-It is instantiated in §5.4.6.1 'Spend Authorization Signature (Sapling)' on p.
-69.
+SpendAuthSig is used in Sapling and Orchard to prove knowledge of the spending key authorizing spending of an input note.
+It is instantiated in §5.4.7.1 'Spend Authorization Signature (Sapling and Orchard)' on p.
+86.

 We use SpendAuthSig^{Sapling} to refer to the spend authorization signature scheme for Sapling, which is instantiated on the Jubjub curve.
+We use SpendAuthSig^{Orchard} to refer to the spend authorization signature scheme for Orchard, which is instantiated on the Pallas curve.
+The following discussion applies to both.

-Knowledge of the spending key could have been proven directly in the Spend statement, similar to the check in §4.15.1 'JoinSplit Statement (Sprout)' on p.
-44 that is part of the JoinSplit statement.
+Knowledge of the spending key could have been proven directly in the Spend statement or Action statement, similar to the check in §4.17.1 'JoinSplit Statement (Sprout)' on p.
+54 that is part of the JoinSplit statement.
 The motivation for a separate signature is to allow devices that are limited in memory and computational capacity, such as hardware wallets, to authorize a Sapling shielded Spend.
 Typically such devices cannot create, and may not be able to verify, zk-SNARK proofs for a statement of the size needed using the BCTV14 or Groth16 proving systems.